Razat94/learn/PowerBI/README-PowerBI.md

 ---------------------------------------------------------- */

-- Calculated Columns -
+-- Subsection: Calculated Columns --
 	In Power BI, a calculated column is a new column that you create using a formula.
 	This new column:
 		- is a custom field that was created by using DAX
 		- calculates a value for every row in that table.
 		- this custom field doesn't come from the raw data source & we can use it in visuals, filters, or slicers just like any other field.

-	Note: How to create a formula in Power BI (Calculated Column):
+	Note: To create a formula in Power BI (Calculated Column):
 		Option 1: In Power Query, use Custom Column
 		Option 2: In Table View within Power BI, click New Column to add it directly in the data model.
 		⚠️ Note: Columns created in Table View will not appear in Power Query.
 			Power Query is mainly for initial data transformations i.e. Power Query runs before the data is loaded into the model.

 	Task: Create simple text calculated columns.